-- Repellent: To make your child's camp experience more comfortable, we request that you apply insect repellent to your child, prior to arriving at camp, and pack insect repellent in your child's backpack. - Counselors will remind campers to reapply insect repellent at lunchtime.
+- Repellent:To make your child's camp experience more comfortable, we request that you apply an environmentally friendly insect repellent to your child, prior to arriving at camp, and pack insect repellent in your child's backpack. - Counselors will remind campers to reapply insect repellent at lunchtime.